Open for Change:Stage Hamburg

 Co‑Working and Networking Area with Arts & Experience Programme

-Our co‑working and networking area offers interactive formats that encourage experimentation, discussion and reflection.
+Our co‑working and networking area offered interactive formats that encourage experimentation, discussion and reflection.

 University for New Realities